Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Methods

-\textit{Proof Sketch:} See appendix.
-For any given coupling $\pi$, we can define its effectiveness using a metric called the \textbf{Coupling Cost}, denoted $C(\pi)$.
-This cost measures the probability of sampling identical variables from the joint distribution, which is the same metric we previously referred to as the collision probability:
+\textit{Proof Sketch: See appendix.} For any given coupling $\pi$, we can define its effectiveness using a metric called as \textbf{Coupling Cost}, denoted $C(\pi)$.
+This cost measures the probability of sampling identical variables from the joint distribution, which is actually the same metric we previously referred to as the collision probability:

-\begin{definition}[Coupling Cost] Let $\pi_{P,Q}$ be a coupling of distributions $P$ and $Q$ as per Definition 1.
-The Coupling Cost is defined as:
+\begin{definition}[Coupling Cost] Let $\pi_{P,Q}$ be a \textit{Coupling} of distributions $P$ and $Q$ as per Definition \ref{couplingdefinition}.
+The Coupling Cost $C(\pi_{P,Q})$ is defined as:

 \end{definition}